 Make proposals for managing conflicts.

-The AIFM Directive limits the private equity industry's purported asset stripping practices by placing restrictions, in certain circumstances, on:
+The AIFM Directive limits the private equity industry's purported asset stripping practices by placing restrictions on:

 Reductions of share capital.